 Phygital simply combines the words physical and digital to create a new word: phygital.
-While it’s not exactly clear who coined the term, we started using it at the height of the COVID-19 pandemic.
-Why?
-Because we noticed more companies quickly adjusting their strategies to digitally accomplish tasks that had previously been accomplished in-person.
+We noticed more companies quickly adjusting their strategies to digitally accomplish tasks that had previously been accomplished in-person.
 This includes things like grocery shopping.
 The success of mass retailer curbside pickup solutions and delivery programs attests to the fact that consumers are now very comfortable using a mobile app to “walk the aisles” for them.
 Other examples include using a phone to look at a restaurant’s menu, paying for gas without having to touch a payment terminal, or using a connected device to monitor your health.
-While we don’t know whether or not the term “phygital” is going to hang around after COVID-19, the blending of physical and digital in the customer experience strategy is certainly here to stay.
+The blending of physical and digital in the customer experience strategy is certainly here to stay.

 What’s phygital in the customer experience?

 Considering the customer experience journey is critical to ensuring that whatever phygital strategy you create is successful.
 For example, if you create a mobile app for your convenience store and offer curbside pick up on quick meals but you don’t properly train store associates to engage with the app, you don’t have a successful phygital experience (or good customer experience, for that matter).
 We’ve seen many five-star mobile apps end up with a 1-star rating because the out-of-app experience with an associate didn’t align with the in-app expectation, damaging customer satisfaction.
 Getting to market quickly should not be at the associate’s or customer’s expense.
 Thinking about the kind of customer experience you want your users to have is critical to your success.
 It’s not enough to simply check a box to say that you have a mobile app or website.
 These digital experiences must be optimized to account for the more common phygital experience that many customers will have with your brand.

 What is a phygital strategy?